aegir-project/dockerfiles/README.md

           MYSQL_ROOT_PASSWORD: strongpassword
     ```
   2. run `docker-compose up`.

+## Development Environment

+We have created a development toolkit located at (https://github.com/aegir-project/development)[https://github.com/aegir-project/development].
+The scripts in this folder will prepare your host machine with the source code and containers needed to run and develop Aegir.

 ## Important parts:

   - MYSQL_ROOT_PASSWORD: 12345.
 This must match for database and hostmaster containers.
 If launching in production, choose a secure password.